Implementation of Trained Factorization Machine Recommendation System on Quantum Annealer: Abstract

 \section{Abstract}

 Factorization Machine (FM) is the most commonly used model to build a recommendation system since it can incorporate side information to improve performance.
 However, producing item suggestions for a given user with a trained FM is time-consuming.
-It requires a run-time of $O((N_m \log N_m)^2)$, where $N_m$ is the number of items in the dataset.
 To address this problem, we propose a quadratic unconstrained binary optimization (QUBO) scheme to combine with FM and apply quantum annealing (QA) computation.
-Compared to classical methods, this hybrid algorithm provides a faster than quadratic speedup in finding good user suggestions.
-We then demonstrate the aforementioned computational advantage on current NISQ hardware by experimenting with a real example on a D-Wave annealer.
+Compared to classical methods, this hybrid algorithm provides a fast sub-optimal sampling of good user suggestions.
+We then demonstrate the aforementioned computational behavior on current noisy intermediate-scale quantum (NISQ) hardware by experimenting with a real example on a D-Wave annealer.